|

 Can You Take an Antihistamine for Anxiety?

-Anxiety disorders are the most common psychological conditions in the United States.
+Anxiety disorders are the most common psychological condition in the United States.
 This large class of conditions includes many specific disorders and affects an estimated 32% of American adults at least once in their lives.
 Often, this is a short-term issue.
 Many people experience bouts of anxiety, disturbed sleep or restlessness for 12 months or less.
 In these cases, certain antihistamine drugs have shown promising results for the off-label treatment of anxiety disorders.

 Although the literature shows a link between antihistamines and anxiety treatment, the FDA hasn’t approved every antihistamine for treating anxiety.
 Only a doctor can give medical advice, and you should always consult with one before adjusting a course of medication.
 This is true even for over-the-counter drugs like Benadryl.
 Antihistamines aren’t an approved treatment for anxiety that lasts more than 12 months.
 They’re also not for use with serious psychotic or other disorders that require specialized care from a psychiatrist.